aeternity/aesophia/docs/sophia_features.md

 - remainder (`x mod y`), satisfying `y * (x / y) + x mod y == x` for non-zero `y`
 - exponentiation (`x ^ y`)

 All operations are *safe* with respect to overflow and underflow.
-On AEVM they behave as the corresponding operations on arbitrary-size integers and fail with `arithmetic_error` if the result cannot be represented by a 256-bit signed word.
-For example, `2 ^ 255` fails rather than wrapping around to -2²⁵⁵.

-The division and modulo operations also throw an arithmetic error if the second argument is zero.
+The division and modulo operations throw an arithmetic error if the right-hand operand is zero.

 ## Bit fields

 Sophia integers do not support bit arithmetic.
 Instead there is a separate type `bits`.
 See the standard library [documentation](sophia_stdlib.md#bits).

-On the AEVM a bit field is represented by a 256-bit word and reading or writing a bit outside the 0..255 range fails with an `arithmetic_error`.
-On FATE a bit field can be of arbitrary size (but it is still represented by the corresponding integer, so setting very high bits can be expensive).
+A bit field can be of arbitrary size (but it is still represented by the corresponding integer, so setting very high bits can be expensive).

 ## Type aliases